tommeagher/botbot/README.md

     HUBOT_SLACK_TOKEN

+## The standard documentation that came with botbot...
 ### Testing Hubot Locally
 Once you're set up and installed, you can test your hubot by running the following.